tknarr/opendkim-genkeys/README.md

 than the current one.
 If `--no-dns` is used you'll have to manually update the DNS records with the data in the generated `.txt` files, otherwise the script will try to automatically update the DNS records for all domains it's got DNS API support and information for.
+Normally if the resulting files would be overwritten the operation will fail.
+The `-a` option will cause single-uppercase-letter suffixes on the selector to be tried until filenames that do not exist are found or all 26 letters are exhausted before failing.
+The suffix is per target domain, so files for different domains may end up with different suffixes.

-The `--selector` option can be used to cause the tool to output the generated selector on standard output for capture by a script.
-The `-n` option can be used in conjunction with `--selector`, other options will have no effect when `--selector` is specified.
+The `-s` option can be used to cause the tool to output the generated selector on standard output for capture by a script.
+The `-n` option can be used in conjunction with `-s`, other options will have no effect when `-s` is specified.
 This is to assist with scripts to automatically upload the generated data files to a server for installation.